 - lich (n.)

 Also in Old English in an expanded form lichama (Middle English licham), with hama "shape, garment, covering."
 This is etymologically pleonastic, but the image perhaps is of the body as the garment of the soul.
 The compound has a cognate in Old High German lihhinamo.
-A litch-gate is a roofed gate to a churchyard under which a bier is placed to await the coming of the clergyman; lich-owl "screech-owl" was so called because it was supposed to forebode death.
+A litch-gate (also lych-gate) was a roofed gate to a churchyard under which a bier is placed to await the coming of the clergyman; lich-owl "screech-owl" was so called because it was supposed to forebode death.
 Old English also had licburg "cemetery," lichhaemleas "incorporeal."